ReliaSoft BlockSim provides a comprehensive platform for system reliability, availability, maintainability and related analyses.

 Fault tree diagrams can be configured to display intermediate results at each individual gate.
 Your BlockSim projects can contain both fault trees and reliability block diagrams together in the same analysis workspace.
 You can also integrate your fault trees and RBDs by linking a fault tree as a subdiagram to an RBD or vice versa, copying events from a fault tree diagram and pasting them as blocks in an RBD, and automatically converting any fault tree to an RBD.

 Process Flow captures system availability and maintainability based on reliability numeric by providing the ability to simply create and simulate various flow models.
 The combined capability allows a wider number of operating scenarios to be modelled thus delivering essential insight to improve organisational processes, increase operational efficiency, and reduce the costs of output.
-This product option is available at an additional cost.
+This module option is available at an additional cost.

 Reliability analysis via analytical diagrams

-System reliability metrics and plots: You can use the convenient Quick Calculation Pad (QCP) and plot sheets to calculate and visualise key system reliability metrics such as:
+Use the convenient Quick Calculation Pad (QCP) and plot sheets to calculate and visualise key system reliability metrics such as:

 - Reliability and probability of failure